explorer14/Leaflet.DriveTime/README.md

 # Leaflet.DriveTime (work in progress)
 ### NB:  Please use the Leaflet.DriveTime folder if you want to see a reference usage of the plugin.
 I still need to figure out how to delete the Leaflet.DriveTime2 folder from Github.

-A quick and simple plugin for generating drive time polygons using Mapbox Directions API.
-Click on the map on a location that you want to use as the origin, pass in the drive time in minutes and this plugin will give you a polygon GeoJSON that encapsulates the area that can be reached from the selected origin within the drive time.
+A simple JavaScript module for generating drive time polygons using Mapbox Directions API.

+Click on the map on a location that you want to use as the origin, pass in the drive time in minutes and this module will give you a polygon GeoJSON that encapsulates the area that can be reached from the selected origin within the drive time.
 You can either add the GeoJSON directly to a Leaflet map using a featureLayer or convert it into an L.polygon and then add it to the featureGroup that the Leaflet.Draw plugin uses to draw shapes on map.

 ### External Dependencies
 The Leaflet.DriveTime.js plugin depends on turf.js (https://api.mapbox.com/mapbox.js/plugins/turf/v2.0.2/turf.min.js) and underscore.js (http://underscorejs.org/underscore-min.js)